 Closely related to addressivity is another dialogic partner, central to Bakhtin's (1982) philosophy, termed answerability.
-Answerability, another constitutive dialogic agency, is the simple act of answering a question or a request addressed by another actor in a dialogic interaction.
+Answerability, another constitutive dialogic agency, is the simple act of answering a guestion or a request addressed by another actor in a dialogic interaction.
 The positionality of the answerer is also of capital importance in that it generates different opinions.
 In fact, dialogue is bound to succeed in spite of its actors' different cultural, socio-cultural and ideological backgrounds on condition that an atmosphere of understanding, empathy and broadmindedness rules in every dialogue.
 It is, therefore, at this particular point that Chantal Mouffe would further relate her enacted philosophy of agonistic pluralism to Bakhtin's dialogism.

-That is, to take into consideration the different plays of power and the nature of antagonism that manipulates most of interhuman interactions.
-Instead of increasing antagonism between subjects, which is a behavior that takes place between- Year 2015 (A)
+Chantal Mouffe (2000) advocates an agonistic model of democracy as an answer to the serious deficiency of other proposed models.
+For her, this agonistic model should "place the question of power and antagonism at its very center."
+That is, to take into consideration the different plays of power and the nature of antagonism that manipulates most of inter-human interactions.
+Instead of increasing antagonism between subjects, which is a behavior that takes place between